vispean/debian-12-mongodb/README.md

 # Debian 12 MongoDB
-Provisioning of a debian 12 machine with a MongoDB and possibly MongoDB Compass
+Provisioning of two debian 12 machines with a MongoDB community server on one and MongoDB Compass on the other

 ## Build virtual machine in virtualbox